-Concerns re pupils perceived at logged by staff via safeguarding procedures Referrals to agencies made for pupils viewed to be at risk of posing harm to others/self PSHE and assembly programme to highlight issues SEND -MCA includes a large proportion of SEND pupils, 5% of pupils have an EHCP; over 50 pupils have a diagnosed autistic spectrum disorder; pupils with SEND are statistically more at risk of abuse Staff training raises awareness of SEND issues including ASD awareness training Specialist staff work support pupils to keep safe through specific strategies including PSD course and via specific strategies including social stories Rowing Academy MCA includes a large proportion of pupils who take part in a significant number of trips and water-based activities Involvement of experienced staff at MCA and London youth Rowing Risk assessments undertaken by the Senior Master and DSL Combined Cadet Force Pupils involved in a range of activities and training including use of replica weapons Supervision by fully-trained officers Full risk assessments undertaken for all activities including use of replica weapons Mossbourne Federation's SDSL, to review the safeguarding as this initiative grows Mossbourne Sixth Form Sixth Form may leave and enter the academy via the pedestrian gate adjacent to the vehicle entrance.
+SEND -MCA includes a large proportion of SEND pupils, 5% of pupils have an EHCP; over 50 pupils have a diagnosed autistic spectrum disorder; pupils with SEND are statistically more at risk of abuse • rule and pupil congregate in lar Concerns re pup by staff via safeg Referrals to age viewed to be at others/self PSHE and asse highlight issues Staff training rais issues including A Specialist staff v keep safe throu ils perceived at logged uarding procedures ncies made for pupils risk of posing harm to embly programme to ses awareness of SEND ASD awareness training vork support pupils to ugh specific strategies ourse and via specific Rowing Academy MCA includes a large proportion of pupils who take part in a significant number of trips and water-based activities • Involvement of MCA and Londor experienced staff at youth Rowing sundertaken by the Combined Cadet Force Pupils involved in a range of activities and training including use of replica weapons · Full risk assessm activities includ weapons Mossbourne Fe Illy-trained officers ents undertaken for all ling use of replica ederation's SDSL, to uarding as this initiative Mossbourne Sixth n Form Sixth Form may leave and enter the academy via the pedestrian gate adjacent to the vehicle entrance.
 Set times are set for this i.e. lunchtime during the majority of the school year; pupils use swipe cards to access the site but it is possible for unauthorised persons to gain admittance with pupils.
-Throughout study leave/examination periods, sixth form access times are increased to allow students to enter and leave during the day; this poses more a greater risk of unauthorised entry to site Students are taught to enter and leave safely and are made fully aware that unauthorised persons may not enter Students wear identity swipe cards on a sixth form lanyard to enable ready identification Student wearing of the lanyard is rigorously monitored and enforced
+Throughout study leave/examination periods, sixth form access times are increased to allow students to enter and leave during the day; this poses more a greater risk of unauthorised entry to site Students are tau safely and are r unauthorised per Students wear id sixth form lany identification Student wearin ght to enter and leave made fully aware that rsons may not enter entity swipe cards on a vard to enable ready g of the lanyard is ored and enforced Use of mobile pho /devices in the Mossbourne Sixth Sixth form pupils may use mobile phones/ devices on academy site.
+This means that some children, when on academy site, may use these devices for harmful means or be at risk of harm. • confined areas; Mobile phone u restricted to wor The behaviour harassment an behaviours demo Messages rega r policy regarding d bullying includes Title rotection and Safeguarding Policy Last Updat September2023 Written by ne Duller the Trustees Completed Septem ber 2023 Next Revie ew Date August 2024 shared via assembly and pastoral notices.